barmiro/SYSH/README.md

 https://youtu.be/1_iDDmWinZM?si=Ui3jm5_HX4qQa-5o

 ## SETUP
-1. Create a new app in Spotify's developer dashboard.
+1. Create a new app in Spotify's developer dashboard and add http://127.0.0.1:5754/callback as a redirect URI.
 2. Find your app's Client ID and Client secret and add them to your .env file (detailed environment variable list coming soon).
 3. Launch your application using Docker Compose (the only officially supported way to run SYSH at the moment).
 4. Install the Android client and follow the instructions to create an account and authorize SYSH to make API calls to Spotify.